sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 In addition, `dataflow` has the following property:

 * structure - *String* *optional*.
 Urn reference to the data structure definition which defines the structure of all data for this flow.
 * dimensionConstraint -  *Array* *optional* of *string*s.
-ID references to Dimensions in the data structure definition which are used by this Dataflow.
-This is a required property if the Data Structure Definition defines itself as an evolving structure.
+ID references to a fixed list of `dimensions` (by ID) to which a `dataflow` may be constrained.
+This is a required property if the `dataStructure` defines itself as an evolving structure, indicating that it can change dimensionality under a minor version change, and if the `dataflow` references that `dataStructure` using a wildcarded minor version number.
+New minor DSD version can so still be used by this `dataflow` even if that DSD version defines new additional `dimensions`. `Dimensions` not listed should not be used in `datasets` for this `dataflow`.
+The `timeDimension` is not to be listed, as it is always to be used when defined in the DSD, and it cannot be added to a DSD without increasing its major version.

 Example: